-Press the switch to the "\" or "\" side briefly to skip to a preset channel.
-Press and hold the switch to the "\" or "\" side to seek the next receivable station and stop at it.
+Press the switch to the " \bigwedge " or " \bigvee " side briefly to skip to a preset channel.
+Press and hold the switch to the " \bigwedge " or " \bigvee " side to seek the next receivable station and stop at it.

 That station's frequency will be indicated on the audio display.